Skin Prick Allergy Testing

 Skin Prick Testing is the gold standard for identifying allergies.
 It is a safe, fast and virtually painless procedure which can be carried out from the age of 6 months old.
 We place small droplets of allergens onto the skin with a little scratch and within 15 minutes we have your test results ready for interpretation by our doctors.

 The following allergens can be tested:

 - Inhalant allergens: tree pollen mix, silver birch pollen, grass pollen, dust mite, feathers, cat/dog/horse dander and mould (alternata & cladasporium).

 - Foods: milk, egg, wheat, soya, potato, orange, strawberry, kiwi, chocolate and tomato.

 - Nuts/Seeds (where appropriate): peanuts, almonds, walnuts, hazelnuts, brazil nuts, sesame, pine nut, pistachio nut, pecan nut, cashew nut, sunflower seed.

 - Fish/Shellfish (where appropriate): cod, mackerel, salmon, tuna, shrimp, lobster, crab, clam, mussels.

-If you or your doctor wish you to be tested for something not on our list please contact us by e-mail.
+If you or your doctor would like you to be tested for something not on our list please contact us by e-mail.
 For example, if you bring a small sliver of fresh food, the leaf of a specific tree where sap can be squeezed out etc, then that can be tested directly.
-This is usually done for specific fish you suspect that you might have reacted to and we do not have it in allergy extract form.
+This is usually done for specific fish you suspect that you might have reacted to if it is not available in allergy extract form.

 Interpretation of results